galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 To create a heatmap, ordination plot, or boxplot you can continue with your dataset or use the same as we do for the next sections.

 > <comment-title></comment-title>
-> - we now use normalised data and a different dataset than for the rarefaction curve (as it has more metadata) {: .comment}
+> - we now use normalised data and a different dataset than for the rarefaction curve, as this dataset has more metadata
+> - however, this normalised data cannot be use for rarefaction analysis, which requires raw data.
+Rarefaction analysis examines the distribution of sequencing depth across samples by counting the number of observed species or OTUs.
+Normalised data loses information about the original sequencing depth, making it impossible to accurately evaluate species richness.
+{: .comment}

 ## Get Data